electron/electron/docs/api/browser-window.md

   * `webPreferences` Object - Settings of web page's features.
 See more about this below.

+When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users, it won't prevent you from passing a size that does not follow size constraints to `setBounds`/`setSize` or to the constructor of `BrowserWindow`.

 The possible values and behaviors of `type` option are platform dependent, supported values are: